gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 telling me once about a picnic you and your sister enjoyed with a couple of bravos of your own."

 I blushed.
-"Well, that was---" And then her words collided with each other in my head and I gasped aloud.
-Could it---could this be it?
+"Well, that was—" And then her words collided with each other in my head and I gasped aloud.
+Could it—could this be it?
 Could it *finally* be *time*?

 "Cherished, are you all right?"
 Shau Sheu asked, leaning forward to place her